 - Please read “Coding Interview Questions by NarsimhaKarumanchi” and “Cracking the Coding Interview” before appearing in any of the coding interviews.
 These books really helped me a lot. 🙂

 ALL THE BEST GUYS!

-Thank you Akhil Tambi for sharing Factset Interview Questions and your experience about Factset placement.
+Editors’ Note: Thank you Akhil Tambi for sharing Factset Interview Questions and your experience with Factset placement.
 We wish you all the best for your future.